Making a difference – Saving Lives

 all communities within our region.

 Reports to: Executive Director

-Scope of Position: To perform and oversee all veterinary services for shelter animals..
-To provide medical care as well as humane care and treatment to all animals in accordance with the policies and procedures established by the Employer and applicable provincial law.
+Scope of Position: To perform and oversee all veterinary services for shelter animals.
+To provide medical care, humane care, and treatment to all animals in accordance with the policies and procedures established by the Employer and applicable provincial law.
 Maximize the use of clinic resources to ensure resident animal health at an effective cost.